sts10/sts10.github.io/_posts/2018-12-02-lessons-from-first-two-days-of-advent-of-code-2018.markdown

 }
 ```

 I'm assuming that `continue 'next_line;` makes the compiler jump up to the line that has `'next_line: for j in i..line_count {`.
-I'm wondering if that's a way for us to `continue` or `break` out of multiple loops if we wanted to.
+I'm wondering if that's a way to `continue` or `break` out of multiple loops if we wanted to.
 Something to checkout.